cloudogu/k8s-ops-ansible/README.md

 * Defines IPs for groups workers and controllers
 * For controllers: Distinguish between keepalived master and slave and prios

+# Group Variables (group_vars)
+* Shared variables (all.yml)
-* Defines SSH user
+* Defines connection details (wokers.yml und controllers.yml)
-* Python interpreter Path, because not on PATH in Ubuntu 18.04
+* Python interpreter Path, because not on PATH in Ubuntu 18.04 (wokers.yml und controllers.yml)

 # Playbook

 * Defines which roles are executed on local, worker and controllers hosts
-* Passes shared vars (`vars.yml`) to each group
 * Are executed sequentially from top to bottom (2xlocal, 1 before and 1 after cluster setup)

 # Roles